Holiday Complaints: what can you claim for?

-Please visit the Civil Aviation Authority’s website, where you’ll find a full explanation of your rights and the ability to register your holiday complaint online.
+We suggest that you contact the airline directly but if you cannot get a reasonable resolution please visit the Civil Aviation Authority’s website, where you’ll find a full explanation of your rights and the ability to register your holiday complaint online.
 If you do not have direct access to the internet you can call the CAA on 0207 453 6888 who will register your complaint on the online system for you.

 If your flight was part of a package holiday, also follow the procedure for complaining to your tour operator.
 They accept responsibility for the services (including flights) they provide.

 We hope that this information will help you. if you’d like any more advice, drop us a line using the enquiry form at the top of this page.

 Simpson Millar Solicitors LLP have been helping consumers for 150 years.
 We’re nationwide, with offices in Manchester, London, Leeds, Bristol, Liverpool, Billigham and Cardiff.

 Simpson Millar’s holiday claims lawyers assist holidaymakers who suffer illness or accidents on holiday abroad.